VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="MTL"></a> 6.3 MQTT-Topic Levels

 The MQTT-Topic structure is not strictly defined due to the mandatory topic structure of cloud providers.
-For a cloud-based MQTT-Broker the topic structure (black) has to be adapted individually to match the topics defined in this protocol (red).
+For a cloud-based MQTT-Broker the topic structure has to be adapted individually to match the topics defined in this protocol.
 This means that the topic names defined in the following sections are mandatory.

 For a local broker the MQTT topic levels are suggested as followed: